remnrem/luna-doc/docs/ref/masks.md

 _Full versus partial epoch matching:_

-By default, annotation-based masks match an epoch if the specifed annotation(s) have _any degree_ of overlap with that epoch.
+By default, annotation-based masks match an epoch if the specified annotation(s) have _any degree_ of overlap with that epoch.
 Alternatively, masks can require that the _entire epoch_ is spanned by that annotation in order to make a match, by adding a `+` symbol